-Experiments of the operational routing during the following month use the client-to-driver assignment obtained by updating ConVRPTW on the most recent historical period to respond to the customers' orders on individuals days during the following month (the customers' demand and activity for which is not known a priori).
+Experiments of the operational routing during the following month use the client-to-driver assignment obtained by updating ConVRPTW on the most recent historical period.
+This assignment is used to respond to the customers' orders on individual days during the following month (the customers' demand and activity for which is not known a priori).

 For example, based on the ConVRPTW solution of Trimestral Instance 1, which corresponds to January, February, and March, we solve the operational routing problem for every day of the following month of April.
-Note, that the behaviour of old customers in April is different than it was during the recent period (January-March), including that some of them will make no orders during the whole month.
+Note that the behavior of old customers in April is different than it was during the recent period (January-March), including that some of them will make no orders during the whole month.
 On the other hand, there will be some new customers, that presented no activity in the recent period.

 The computational procedure we apply here is similar to that of the previous subsection, only that now we compute the routing for each day independently.
-We use the last available ConVRPTW solution as the initial solution for the current day, putting all new customers into the stack $EP$ and deleting the customers that have no demand.
+We use the last available ConVRPTW solution as the initial solution for the current day, putting all new customers into the stack $EP$, and deleting the customers with no demand.
 Finally, we apply the route elimination heuristic to find the daily operational routing plan.
 Then, we evaluate how the consistency of the old customers is affected on each day of the following month, with daily routing restricted to fulfill all the orders within their respective time windows.

 In Table \ref{tab:6}, we report the results of the experiments on the groups of trimestral and monthly instances.
 For each instance, we use the updating ConVRPTW solutions described in the previous subsection.